 CCWG-Accountability lawyers advised clarifying “diversity” in paragraph 54 regarding composition of AoC Review Teams.
 CCWG-Accountability notes that “diversity” considerations could include geography, skills, gender, etc. and that chairs of participating ACs and SOs should have flexibility in their consideration of factors in selecting Review Team members.

 CCWG-Accountability lawyers suggested “the group of chairs can solicit additional nominees or appoint less than 21 members to avoid potential overrepresentation of particular ACs or SOs if some nominate less than 3 members”.
 The CCWG-Accountability proposed “up to 21”, so it is not actually proposing a fixed number of Review Team members.
-“Fixed” has been replaced with “limited” in paragraph 54 below.
+“Fixed” has been replaced with “limited” in paragraph 54.
 CCWG-Accountability purposely allowed AC/SO chairs to select additional Review Team members from ACs/SOs that had offered more than 3 candidates.
 This is to accommodate ACs/SOs that had greater interest in a review, such as the GNSO, which would be the most concerned with reviews of new gTLDs and WHOIS/Directory Services.
 Therefore, the representation and number of seats on the Review Team will remain unchanged from the Third Draft Proposal.

-Replaced “participants” with “observers”
+Replaced “participants” with “observers.”

 Relevant Annexes

-Annex 09 – Details on Recommendation #9: Incorporating the Affirmation of Commitments Reviews in ICANN’s Bylaws
+Annex 09 – Details on Recommendation #9: Incorporating the Affirmation of Commitments in ICANN’s Bylaws

 Recommendation #10: Enhancing the Accountability of Supporting Organizations and Advisory Committees